play14team/play14-website/README.md

 location: Technoport # location of the event, should match the name of a location in _data/locations.yml (if your location does not exist, you need to add it in the yaml file)

-images: # images of the location or any other image of the event
+images: # images of the location or any other image of the event (size 600x500)
   - /images/events/luxembourg/01.jpg
   - /images/events/luxembourg/02.jpg